MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-log-analytics-for-scom-managed-instance.md

 7. Select **Save**.

-The Integration of SCOM managed instance with Log Analytics will take few minutes to complete.
+The Integration of SCOM managed instance with Log Analytics takes few minutes to complete.

 ## View Logs